hxwang/Security-Summary/DDoS/botnet-based-DDoS-attack.md

 The following figure shows the taxonomy of defense mechanisms against DDoS flooding attacks.
 ![](https://github.com/hxwang/Security-Summary/blob/master/DDoS/botnet-defense-taxonomy.PNG)

+- If classification by time, then the mechanisms could be before, in, or after the attack.
+However, a comprehensive DDoS defense mechanism should include all three defenses since there is no one-size-fit-all solution to the DDoS problem.

 The following figure gives more detail example of location-based defense.
 ![](https://github.com/hxwang/Security-Summary/blob/master/DDoS/botnet-network-level-defense-by-location.PNG)